CoScale/docs/_docs_usage/agent/environment-variables.md

    {% endhighlight %}

+### 2. Configure agent
-2. In the plugin configuration you set the configuration settings to the variable names you created.
+In the plugin configuration you set the configuration settings to the variable names you created.
 In this example I'm configuring the MySQL database plugin with custom variables.

 ![Environment values setup in MySQL plugin]({{ site.baseurl }}/gfx/usage/agent/environment-variables/env_var_mysql_setup.png)

+### 3. Restart the Agent

+[Restart the agent]({{ site.baseurl }}/usage/agent/commands#restart), afterwards the config will be read from file.